aayush4515/compareXL/README.md

 Utilized C++ and libXL library for efficient handling and processing of Excel files. <BR>
 Automated comparison functionality, providing a list of newly added students with a single button click. <BR>

+**Impact:** <BR>
-**Impact:** Significantly reduced the time and effort required for manual row-by-row comparison, enhancing the efficiency of the admissions process.
+Significantly reduced the time and effort required for manual row-by-row comparison, enhancing the efficiency of the admissions process.